-If your No. 1 reason for getting a pool or hot tub is because your brother, neighbor, or college buddy has one, maybe you should reconsider.
+If your number one reason for getting a pool or hot tub is because your sibling, neighbor, or college roommate has one, maybe you should reconsider.
 Planning, building, and maintaining a swimming pool or spa is not a whim or keeping-up-with-the-Joneses kind of purchase.
 It dramatically alters the landscape of your outdoor living space.
 It can be a lifestyle change, albeit a positive one: more entertaining, more fun with your family, more exercise.

 01 of 10

 Why Do I Want a Pool, Spa, or Hot Tub?

 Meet with your family, partner, and all household members for a "Getting in Touch With My Swimming Pool Needs and Desires" session.
 Everyone should write down the reasons they do—or don't—want a swimming pool, spa, or hot tub.
 Consider each person's opinion, even the youngest at the table.
 Building a pool will disrupt your lives for many months.

 02 of 10

 What Will I Use It For?

 Do you love to swim and plan on swimming laps?
 Did your doctor recommend a pool or hot tub for therapeutic reasons?
 Do you have visions of entertaining guests in and around your pool?
 Is it for your children and their friends?
 Determine who in your household will use the pool, and what it will be used for.

 03 of 10